Yas Mall

 Yas Mall (ياس مول) is a mall in Yas Island in Abu Dhabi, United Arab Emirates.
 It serves as a place for shopping, dining and entertainment for residents of Abu Dhabi and Yas Island.
-It covers an area of approximately 235,000 square metres (2.5 million square feet).
+It covers approximately 235,000 square metres (2.5 million square feet).

 History

 The construction started in 2011 and by February 2013, 50 percent of the project was completed.
 It was initially due for completion in March 2014, but its opening was postponed to coincide with the Formula One Grand Prix season finale that took place at the Yas Marina Circuit and the mall was officially inaugurated in November 2014.
 It was occupying a total area of 25 km2 (2,500 ha).

 Yas Mall was developed and operated by Aldar Properties PJSC, a real estate development, management and investment company based in Abu Dhabi, UAE.
 It was built by lead contractor Six Construct, a subsidiary of the BESIX Group.
 Throughout the project, Six Construct used environmentally friendly materials and followed strict plans for waste management and indoor air quality.
 Aldar Properties PJSC worked with the engineering firm, AECOM, as lead designers for the project, and then as construction supervisors; whilst the UK-based architecture, planning and design firm CallisonRTKL was responsible for the design of the mall.

 Between the opening date and December 2015, the mall had around 20 million visitors.